MrSorf/Alx_DjangoLearnLab/Introduction_to_Django/LibraryProject/CRUD_operations.md

 2. Import the Book Model
 ------------------------
 Command:
->>> from yourapp.models import Book
+>>> from bookshelf.models import Book

-(Replace 'yourapp' with the actual name of your app.)
+(Replace 'bookshelf' with the actual name of your app.)

 3. Create a Book Instance
 -------------------------